Scotland travel update | New Multi-day tours for Scotland!

 Today you have a full day at your leisure on Mull.
 You have the option to head to the west coast of the island, from where you can take a ferry ride from Fionnphort over to the Isle of Iona, home of dazzling beaches and sacred sites such as Iona Abbey.
 From Iona you can join a boat trip to the uninhabited Isle of Staffa, where you can admire Fingal’s Cave, a natural arched sea cave with impressive basalt columns.
 While on the boat tour, you might come across dolphins, porpoises and minke whales.

-Spend another night on the Isle of Mull or Oban area.
+Spend another night on the Isle of Mull or in the Oban area.

 Attractions Attractions Attractions